 - To assemble the salad, add the cooked and cooled orzo, arugula, chopped cucumber, halved cherry tomatoes, crumbled feta, sliced onion and basil leaves to a large mixing bowl.
 Gently toss.

 - Drizzle the dressing over the salad and mix gently until everything is well combined and coated in the dressing.
+Transfer the salad to a large salad bowl to serve.

 Notes